 How to Knit a Scarf

-First, cast on Row 1.
-This means you’ll be adding stitches to your needle to start your scarf.
+Cast on Row 1.
+This is how you add stitches to your needle to begin the scarf.

 For the mini beginner scarf, use the long-tail cast-on method to put 6 stitches on your needles.